mrebb/iOS-CodeCommando/README.md

 * XCode
 * iOS

-## How to Use Our App
+## How to Use App
-  * pushing to apple store is pending.
+  * Pushing the app to Apple store is pending.
 Will post the iOS app store link once ready.